noclew/noclew-netlify-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'I am woongki Sung.
 I am a Researcher, teacher, designer, and developer.'
     subtitle: >-
-      This site is under construction.
-It will be opened soon with more buzz words.
-Until then, please check my old Portfolio!
+      <b>This site is under construction.
+It will be opened soon with more buzz
+      words.
+Until then, please check my old Portfolio!</b>
     styles:
       self:
         height: auto